Justin Eichorn

-Justin David Eichorn (born May 7, 1984) is an American politician who served as a member of the Minnesota Senate from 2017 to 2025.
+Justin David Eichorn (born May 7, 1984) is an American former politician and child sex offender who served as a member of the Minnesota Senate from 2017 to 2025.
 A member of the Republican Party of Minnesota, he represented District 5 from 2017 to 2023 and District 6 from 2023 until his resignation in 2025.

 On March 17, 2025, Eichorn was arrested during a sting operation on suspicion of soliciting a minor for sex.
 On March 20, he was charged in federal court and resigned from the Senate as Republicans and Democrats prepared to expel him.
+In May 2026, he pled guilty to attempted possession of child sexual abuse material.

 Education and early career

 Eichorn attended Itasca Community College and Concordia University St. Paul.
 He served on the Grand Rapids Housing and Redevelopment Authority.

 Eichorn has worked at his family's outdoor store in Grand Rapids, where he later started a small business.

 Political career

 Eichorn ran for the Minnesota House of Representatives in District 5B in 2014, losing to incumbent Tom Anzelc.
 He was elected to the Minnesota Senate in 2016 from District 5, narrowly defeating incumbent Tom Saxhaug by 553 votes.
 He was reelected in 2020, but opted to run in District 6 in 2022, where he won by nearly 30 points.

 On March 17, 2025, Eichorn was one of five Republican authors of a bill, SF2589, that would designate "Trump derangement syndrome" as an officially recognized mental illness in Minnesota.